OCA/connector-magento/magentoerpconnect/doc/guides/installation_guide.rst

 Installation
 ************

-TODO: step-by-step installation guide from branches
+.. todo:: step-by-step installation guide from branches

 **********************
 After the installation